R-1478/Online-Store/README.md

 ### 3. Warranty and Liability

 The contents of this repository are provided "as is," without any warranty or guarantee of fitness for any particular purpose.
-The author (John Doe) is not liable for any damages or issues arising from the use or distribution of this repository.
+The author  is not liable for any damages or issues arising from the use or distribution of this repository.

 ### 4. Attribution

-If you choose to use or distribute the contents of this repository, you must provide appropriate attribution to the original author, John Doe, and include a reference to the original source repository.
+If you choose to use or distribute the contents of this repository, you must provide appropriate attribution to the original author and include a reference to the original source repository.

 ## Changes to this License